SIMOHAMMED22/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Owner: no permission at all
 Group: no permission at all
-Other users: all the permissions : chmod 007 hello / Write a script that sets the mode of the file hello : chmod 753 hello / Write a script that sets the mode of the file hello the same as olleh’s mode.: chmod --reference=olleh hello / Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. : chmod -R ugo+x $subdirs
+Other users: all the permissions : chmod 007 hello / Write a script that sets the mode of the file hello : chmod 753 hello / Write a script that sets the mode of the file hello the same as olleh’s mode.: chmod --reference=olleh hello / Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. :chmod ugo+x "$subdir"